mpusz/wg21-papers/src/2981R0_improving_our_safety_with_a_physical_quantities_and_units_library.md

 static_assert(5 * h / (120 * min) == 0 * one);
 ```

-This is why floating point representation types are recommended as a default to store the numerical
+This is why floating-point representation types are recommended as a default to store the numerical
 value of a quantity.
 Some popular physical units libraries even
 [forbid integer division at all](https://aurora-opensource.github.io/au/main/troubleshooting/#integer-division-forbidden).